The Night of the Hunter: Plot

 Powell murders Willa and ties her body to a Model T that he sinks in the river, then claims that she left her family for a life of sin when Walter and Icey question her abrupt disappearance.
 Uncle Birdie, an elderly friend of the family, discovers Willa's body while fishing, but refrains from telling the police for fear that he will be accused of Willa's murder.

-Powell threatens the children and learns the money is hidden inside Pearl's doll.
+Powell threatens the children and learns that the money is hidden inside Pearl's doll.
 The children escape an enraged Powell and attempt to seek refuge with Birdie, whom they find in a drunken stupor.
 They use their father's small johnboat to flee down the river and find sanctuary with Rachel Cooper, a tough woman who looks after stray children.

 Powell kills a farmer for his horse and eventually tracks them down, but Rachel sees through his deceptions and runs him off her property with a shotgun.
 He returns after dark.
 During an all-night standoff, Rachel gives Powell a face full of birdshot.
 She summons the state police, who arrive and arrest Powell for Willa's murder.
 John breaks down during Powell's handcuffing, having a flashback of his father's fate.
 He beats the doll against Powell's struggling body in anguish, spilling the cash.

 During Powell's trial John cannot bring himself to testify against him.
 After Powell's sentencing, Rachel takes John and the other children away as Icey leads a lynch mob toward the police station.
 Powell is escorted out the back to safety just in time, but the prison hangman vows to see him again soon.
 John and Pearl spend their first Christmas together with Rachel and her brood of stray children.